Alan Jackson (businessman): Later career

 In August 1995, Jackson was asked by the Australian Minister for Trade, Bob McMullan, to be a member of the board of Austrade.
 He was later invited by Tim Fischer in late 1995, to chair the commission.
 He served in this role for six years until July 2001.
-Jackson was an early supporter of developing economic connections with Mainland China after opening to western trade in the 1980s.
 He furthered economic ties with Japan and South East Asian countries as well as reinforcing economic connections with the United Kingdom and the United States on behalf of Australia.
 Jackson would resign in July 2001, after leading the board for six years.

 He also became a non-executive director of the Seven Network, a board member of the Reserve Bank of Australia and of Cabrini Hospital in Malvern East after leaving BTR in 1995; positions he held until 2001.

 Between 1998 and 2001, Jackson became the executive chair of Austrim Nylex, following the selling of BTR’s remaining shares in Nylex, which was financially supported by Richard Pratt and Kerry Stokes.
 Ultimately, after nearly four years in the role, Jackson was forced to resign, citing ill health and large amounts of accumulated debt from the acquisitions he had made under the new brand of Nylex.